jirahandler/cvmfs-on-macbook/README.md

 # CVMFS on MacBook

-Instructions to run cvmfs and grid scripts on a MacBook.
-The following has been tested out on Sonoma.
+This repo has instructions to run `cvmfs`, `grid-proxy` and `rucio` on a MacBook.
+The following has been tested out on Mac OS Sonoma.

-Assumes you have `xcode` command line tools (see [xcode](https://developer.apple.com/xcode/resources/)) installed on your MacBook and preferably use `iterm` as your terminal and `zsh` as your default shell.
+Instrcutions assume that you have `xcode` command line tools (see [xcode](https://developer.apple.com/xcode/resources/)) installed on your MacBook, preferably use `iterm` as your terminal, and `zsh` as your default shell.

 ## Downloading requirements